Super-Protocol/docs/whitepaper/tee-confirmation-protocol.md

 id: "tee-confirmation-protocol"
 title: "TEE Confirmation Protocol"
 slug: "/tee-confirmation-protocol"
-sidebar_label: "TEE Confirmation Protocol"
 sidebar_position: 10
-custom_edit_url: null
 ---
-# TEE Confirmation Protocol

 ## Model overview

 Each TEE device receives a fixed reward for being on the network.
 However, the following issues have to be solved:

 1. You need to make sure that the TEE device really possesses all the compulsory features and can support confidential calculations.
-1. You need to get the appropriate parameters for the TEE device in order to use it properly and pay the reward.
+2. You need to get the appropriate parameters for the TEE device in order to use it properly and pay the reward.
-1. The TEE device has to be connected to the network and be ready to process the requests.
+3. The TEE device has to be connected to the network and be ready to process the requests.
-1. If there are any network intruders that pose as TEE devices, the system has to be able to identify and remove them with minimal inconvenience to honest devices.
+4. If there are any network intruders that pose as TEE devices, the system has to be able to identify and remove them with minimal inconvenience to honest devices.
-1. The protocol has to operate within the smart contract system, which also imposes certain limitations.
+5. The protocol has to operate within the smart contract system, which also imposes certain limitations.

 ## TEE Confirmation Block

 The TEE Confirmation Protocol is designed as a solution to all the abovementioned issues.
 Its main component is the TEE Confirmation Block (TCB), which is obtained as a result of the **Confirmation Application** execution within the TEE:

 <p align="center">